ngageoint/mage-server/README.md

 ```bash
 forever start ./node_modules/.bin/mage.service <...options>
 ```
+NOTE: The `forever` readme now indicates that the project no longer has a dedicated developer and is totally reliant on community updates.
+Try using the newer tools [pm2](https://pm2.keymetrics.io/) or [nodemon](https://nodemon.io/) for running `mage.service` persistently in production.

 #### Running as a Windows Service
 To continuously run mage.service on a windows environment, it is recommended to create a windows service using a tool such as [`node-windows`](https://github.com/coreybutler/node-windows).